hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 ### Description

-`strace` lets the analyst start the execution of a program and watch what system calls it makes.
+`strace` lets us analysts start the execution of a program and watch what system calls it makes.
 It takes a single command-line parameter -- the path to the program to monitor -- in its simplest mode of execution.

 ```console
 $ strace /path/to/program